My Sweet Audrina

 My Sweet Audrina is a 1982 novel by V. C. Andrews.
 It was the only stand-alone novel published during Andrews' lifetime and was a number-one best-selling novel in North America.
 The story takes place in the Mid-Atlantic United States during the 1960s and 1970s.
-The story features diverse subjects, such as brittle bone disease, rape, posttraumatic stress disorder and diabetes, in the haunting setting of a Victorian-era mansion near the fictitious River Lyle.
+The story features diverse subjects, such as brittle bone disease, rape, post traumatic stress disorder and diabetes, in the haunting setting of a Victorian-era mansion near the fictitious River Lyle.

 Plot

-Audrina Adare claims she is seven years old when the novel begins, although it is later revealed that Audrina's memory is unreliable.
-Audrina lives at Whitefern, a Victorian-era mansion, with her father Damian, her mother Lucietta, her aunt Ellsbeth, and her cousin Vera.
-The family takes special care to keep Audrina unaware of precise dates, including that of her own birthday – even though Audrina knows that she was born on the ninth of September, she is frequently confused about the exact passage of time, leading Vera to mock her for being insane.
+Audrina Adare claims she is seven years old when the novel begins, although it is later revealed that her memory is unreliable.
+Audrina lives at Whitefern, a Victorian-era mansion, with her father Damian, her mother Lucietta, her aunt Ellsbeth and her cousin Vera.
+The family takes special care to keep Audrina unaware of precise dates, including that of her own birthday—even though Audrina knows that she was born on September 9, she is frequently confused about the exact passage of time, leading Vera to mock her for being insane.
 Audrina's father, however, is convinced that Audrina "walks in her own time space".

-Nine years before Audrina was born, her elder sister – also named Audrina and also born on September 9 – was raped and murdered in the woods on her ninth birthday.
-Damian tells her stories about his "first and best Audrina" and convinces the younger Audrina that, by a process of self-hypnosis (which includes going into the first Audrina's old bedroom and rocking in her rocking chair), she can gain all of her memories and become just as beloved and special as the original Audrina, which is what she wants more than anything else in the world.
+Nine years before Audrina was born, her elder sister—also named Audrina and also born on September 9—was raped and murdered in the woods on her ninth birthday.
+Damian tells her stories about his "first and best Audrina" and convinces the younger Audrina that, by a process of self-hypnosis (which includes going into the first Audrina's old bedroom and rocking in her rocking chair) she can gain all of her memories and become just as beloved and special as the original Audrina, which is what she wants more than anything else in the world.

-Audrina lives in virtual isolation, her only real contact with the outside world being her older cousin, Vera, who despises Audrina.
-Vera claims that Audrina stole her place in Damian's affection and that the "second and worst" Audrina will never be as special or wonderful as the first and best.
-Vera, a habitual liar and borderline nymphomaniac, proves early on that she will stop at nothing to steal and destroy anything and everything that Audrina loves.
-Audrina, conversely, is haunted by dreams of her dead sister's rape and is terrified of sex and men.
+Audrina lives in virtual isolation, her only real contact with the outside world being her older cousin, Vera, who despises her.
+Vera claims that Audrina stole her place in Damian's affection and that the "second and worst" Audrina will never be as special as the first and best.
+Vera, a habitual liar and borderline nymphomaniac, proves early on that she will stop at nothing to steal and destroy everything that Audrina loves.
+Audrina, conversely, is haunted by dreams of her dead sister's rape and is terrified of sex.
 Vera has very brittle bones that break easily, and she enjoys playing the convalescent to get Damien's attention or sympathy.
-Vera takes great pleasure in taunting Audrina and often claims that she is more loved by Damien than Audrina is.
+She takes great pleasure in taunting Audrina and often claims that she is more loved by Damien than Audrina is.